Politics of Houston: Federal government

-The United States Postal Service's main post office facility is the 16 acre Houston Post Office at 401 Franklin Street in Downtown Houston.
+The United States Postal Service's main post office facility was the 16 acre Houston Post Office at 401 Franklin Street in Downtown Houston.
 In February 2009 the U.S. Postal Service announced that it was going to sell the Houston Post Office.
 The party buying the facility is required to build a replacement facility.
 The postal service operates station branches in other parts of Houston.

 Not all city of Houston residents have "Houston, Texas" mailing addresses since the USPS does not base its mailing address names on actual municipal boundaries; some have Friendswood, Humble, Kingwood, Missouri City, and Stafford postal addresses.
 After the 1996 annexation of Kingwood, residents retained "Kingwood, Texas" mailing addresses, and some places in the city limits before the annexation had Kingwood mailing addresses.
 Residents of several other municipalities, including Jacinto City, Jersey Village, Nassau Bay, and West University Place, have "Houston, Texas" mailing addresses, and some residents of Missouri City also have Houston mailing addresses.

 The U.S. Citizenship and Immigration Services Houston Field Office and the Houston office of the U.S. Immigration and Customs Enforcement (ICE) are in Greenspoint and in Houston.
 An ICE Special Agent in Charge (SAC) principal field office is also in Houston.
 The Houston Contract Detention Facility, operated by the Corrections Corporation of America on behalf of ICE, is located in Houston.

 The Federal Reserve Bank of Dallas Houston Branch is located in the Fourth Ward of Houston.

 Elected officials

-Houston is represented in the United States Congress by U.S. Senators John Cornyn and Ted Cruz and U.S. Representatives Kevin Brady, Lizzie Fletcher, Al Green, Sylvia Garcia, Sheila Jackson Lee, Michael McCaul, Troy Nehls, Brian Babin, and Dan Crenshaw.
+Houston is represented in the United States Congress by U.S. Senators John Cornyn and Ted Cruz and U.S. Representatives Morgan Luttrell, Lizzie Fletcher, Al Green, Sylvia Garcia, Troy Nehls, Brian Babin, Dan Crenshaw, and Wesley Hunt.
+Texas's 18th congressional district, which includes part of Houston, has been vacant since the March 5, 2025 death of Sylvester Turner.